microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/customappmanagementconfiguration.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Custom app management configuration object that can be configured to enable various restrictions for applications and service principals.
-Some of these restrictions apply to both applications and service principals.
-Others, like identifierUris restriction applicable only to applications and are configured under the property `applicationRestrictions` as a [customAppManagementApplicationConfiguration](customAppManagementApplicationConfiguration.md) object.
+Configuration object that can be configured to enable various restrictions for applications and service principals as part of the [appManagementPolicy](../resources/appmanagementpolicy.md) object.
+Some of these restrictions apply to both applications and service principals while others are applicable only to applications.

 Inherits from [appManagementConfiguration](appmanagementconfiguration.md).